 Make sure you eat a balanced diet as this will make you feel more energetic.
 It's also important to find an exercise regime that works for you and stick to it - consistency is so important.
 If you can only make one gym session a week then make sure it's one every week without fail.

-I love the Good Food American pancake recipe - I usually just swap the blueberries for raspberries.
+I love these American-style blueberry pancakes - I sometimes swap the blueberries for raspberries.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.